KatherineMichel/tech-and-funding-toolkit/README.md

 Lecture 5: Figure 9: Product Tier Section- A Conceptual Framework
 Lecture 5: Figure 10: A Survey of Four Useful Wireframing Tools

--->
+Lecture 1: Figure 1: Signoidal curve for the development of an industry Lecture 1: Table 1: Future and current/ongoing technological trends Lecture 1: Table 2: An overview of technologies used in the course
+Lecture 1: Figure 5: The Rise and Fall of Personal Computing -->

 #### Code Philosophies